Gerry Monroe

 Gerry Monroe (20 January 1933 – October 1989) was an English pop singer, who enjoyed brief popularity in the early 1970s.

-Born Henry Morris in [SOUTH TYNESIDE, TYNE & WEAR], England, Monroe scored five Top 40 hits on the UK Singles Chart in 1970-71.
+Born Henry Morris in South Shields, County Durham, England, Monroe scored five Top 40 hits on the UK Singles Chart in 1970-71.
 A former colliery worker, he was spotted on Hughie Green's Opportunity Knocks TV show by Les Reed, who signed him to a long-term deal with Chapter One Records.
 He had a high and distinctive falsetto voice, and managed to notch up chart hits for the Chapter One label, including "Sally", a song first made popular by Gracie Fields in the 1930s.
 Monroe's version was co-produced and co-arranged by Reed.
 In 1997 an album, Sally: Pride of Our Alley, was released on compact disc on the Gold Dust label.
 Monroe also recorded a tribute to Bobby Charlton in 1973, following the footballer's retirement, called "Goodbye Bobby Boy".

 Monroe died in October 1989 at the age of 56.